anniezh12/hiring-engineers/answers.md

      1. sudo su [provide password]
      2. $ sudo apt-get install mysql
      3. $ sudo netstat -tap | grep mysql  # instead of step 2 you can use this command to either start an already existing database or create a new one
-     4. Inside datadog account I navigated to 'integrations' menu option and select 'mysql' It shows all the steps to integrate mysql in the local environment.
+     4. Inside datadog account I navigated to `integrations` menu option and select `mysql` It shows all the steps to integrate mysql in the local environment.

            ```
              a. mysql> GRANT REPLICATION CLIENT ON *.* TO  'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;